anegg0/gr0wing-hugo/content/posts/2013-05-12-how-to-be-an-urban-monk-tip-2-addressing-problems.md

 I hope I&#8217;m not going to disappoint positive thinking lovers but the following article will not contain any mantra or affirmation.
 Sadly, these techniques never worked for me: trying to convince myself that I&#8217;m feeling good makes me anxious and paranoid, is that true for you?

 Anyway, I&#8217;ll start from another assumption: life is full of problems and we have no other choice but to face them.
-The Buddha used to tell his monks that &#8220;the world is filled with pain and sorrow&#8221; and for some reason I align with his view.
+The Buddha used to tell his monks that "the world is filled with pain and sorrow" and for some reason I align with his view.

 So far 50% of my experiences have consisted in facing difficulties and trying to cope with them.

 I guess pain is one of the few truly universal truths, it reaches everybody, plus it&#8217;s available in all formats and flavors: who doesn&#8217;t know what it&#8217;s like to be badly sick?
 Or attracting a long-term relationship with a mosquito?
 Or simply closing your trunk on the car&#8217;s keys?

-But what amazes me even more is the great variety of responses humans have when faced with problems: some get angry and accuse &#8220;the system&#8221;, some stay positive and apply problem solving techniques, others try hard to deny that anything&#8217;s wrong.
+But what amazes me even more is the great variety of responses humans have when faced with problems: some get angry and accuse "the system", some stay positive and apply problem solving techniques, others try hard to deny that anything&#8217;s wrong.

 Of all these strategies, I spotted a few that work flawlessly for me.
 They&#8217;re easy to understand although hard to apply.
 They&#8217;re also common practice among the people that I labeled <a title="Urban Monks" href="http://www.gaelblanchemain.com/urban-monks/" target="_blank">Urban Monks</a>.

-To make these tips clearer, I sequenced them from &#8220;**Phase 1**&#8220;: the moment we&#8217;re faced with a problem to &#8220;**Phase 2**&#8221; when we start actually solving it.
+To make these tips clearer, I sequenced them from "**Phase 1**": the moment we&#8217;re faced with a problem to "**Phase 2**" when we start actually solving it.

 # Phase 1: when problems hit you

 Have you ever been fired?
 Then you know what it feels like: the floor crumbles beneath you, you find yourself wondering if that&#8217;s actually happening.
-Weird thoughts fly across your mind like: &#8220;Why can&#8217;t I stop breathing?&#8221; or &#8220;Can someone help me breathe?&#8221;
+Weird thoughts fly across your mind like: "Why can&#8217;t I stop breathing?" or "Can someone help me breathe?"

 That&#8217;s a random example of how we feel under huge stress, in general it&#8217;s pretty violent, isn&#8217;t it?